sergelen09/swapr/README.md

 ### this app is a full on marketplae for trading goods with other users near your location.

-_technologies used: Express, Node, mySQL, React, Sass_
+_Technologies Used: Express, Node, mySQL, React, Sass, Materialize, GoogleMaps API, Firebase_

 **Guest Login:**